 A conflict coach will teach you clear, compassionate communication tools so that you show up with clarity, compassion, and curiosity when addressing this situation and other challenging conversations.

 "I work with a coach, who teaches me tools to increase my physical strength.
 This coaching helps me show up as a better version of myself.
-As a coach, I people the tools and confidence to approach challenging conversations with clarity, compassion, and curiosity.
+As a coach, I offer people the tools and confidence to approach challenging conversations with clarity, compassion, and curiosity.
 I love hearing from clients about the positive difference coaching makes in their personal and professional lives."

 -Sherry Bruckner, Coach, Mediator, Peace Builder